Leadership Development — It’s About Capacity, Not Just Competencies

 First consider this wonderful quote from T.S.
 Elliot, “Nothing pleases people more than to go on thinking what they have always thought, and at the same time imagine that they are thinking something new and daring: it combines the advantage of security and the delight of adventure.”

 However, even when senior leaders function at a later-stage level than their subordinates, they still generally function at conventional levels of development (Expert and Achiever, as you’ll see below).
-They are not in the top 10% of leaders (Catalyst and above) who are more self-aware, more willing to show appropriate vulnerability and to admit that they don’t have all the answers, more able to collaborate effectively, better able to create contexts that bring out the best in themselves and others, and thus able to drive not just better but also more sustainable results.
+They are not in the top 10% of leaders (Catalyst and above) who are more self-aware, more willing to show appropriate vulnerability and to admit that they don’t have all the answers, more able to collaborate effectively, better able to create contexts that bring out the best in themselves and others, and thus able to drive not simply better but also more sustainable results.

 As mentioned before, we are not implying that the context in which leaders work is not impacting how they “show up” and perform.
 Some contexts have inherent limitations.
 Yet at the same time a leader with later-stage development/capacity can deal more effectively with those limitations (or choose to leave that context, which many higher-functioning leaders often do).